nuuuwan/news_lk3_data/README.md

 *2025-08-12 10:17:00* · [`economynextcom`](https://economynext.com/sri-lanka-exchange-rate-stability-giving-investor-confidence-predictability-cse-director-235648/) · `en`

-ECONOMYNEXT – Sri Lanka’s recent exchange rate stability is providing investor confidence and predictability, Ray Abeywardena, Director of the Colombo Stock Exchange and Group CEO at HNB Investment Bank.
+ECONOMYNEXT – Sri Lanka’s recent exchange rate stability is providing investor confidence and predictability, Ray Abeywardena, Director of the Colombo Stock Exchange and Group CEO at HNB Investment Bank said.

 “A key highlight of our recent achievement is the stability of the Sri Lankan rupee,” Abeywardena told an Invest Sri Lanka forum in Singapore.